ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask04.md

 provided `FulfillmentCenter`, instead of searching through all combinations.
 (Don’t look it up by its code; use the `FulfillmentCenter` object.)
 Reduce the number of checks from from O(n*m) to O(m).

-There’s just one more milestone to go, so you can hold off on your CR a little longer.

-&nbsp;
+Write a unit test inside of `PackagingDAOTest` and test that finding shipment options for `IAD2` will in fact return a single option rather than 2 identical options (as would have occured prior to us updating the `PackagingDAO`).

 ### Milestone 3: Setup on IAD2
-**Reviewer: ATA-Unit2-Instructor-Reviewers**

 The system is ready, and you’ve improved its correctness and efficiency.
 Add the new polybag options for IAD2.
 In `PackagingDatastore`, you’ll see a collection of `FcPackagingOption`s named `fcPackagingOptions`.
 In task 3, you had to update the `createFcPackagingOption` to create a `Box` instead of a `Packaging`.
 Now you’ll need to provide a way to create a `PolyBag`, too.
-It’s up to you how you’d like to do this; just be certain to add two `PolyBag` options to IAD2: one with 2,000cc volume, and one with 10,000cc volume.
+It’s up to you how you’d like to do this.
+When you're ready, add two `PolyBag` options to IAD2: one with 2,000cc volume, and one with 10,000cc volume.
+You'll then need to update the unit test you wrote since there should now be three unique packing options.

-When you’re done, the `tct-task4-polybag` workflow should pass.
-Submit a CR for a commit prefixed with `[MT04][Polybag]` to the `ATA-Unit2-Instructor-Reviewer`.
-Once you’ve gotten a Ship-It!, push your code and check your pipeline to verify that another test is passing.

 **Exit Checklist**
-- `rde wflow run tct-task4` passes
+- `./gradlew -q clean :test --tests 'tct.MT4*'` passes
+- `./gradlew -q clean :test --tests 'com.amazon.ata.*'` passes
-- Your change to remove the duplicate box has been approved and merged
+- Your change to remove the duplicate box has been pushed
 - You've improved the runtime of finding a package to O(m), where m is the number of packages at a single FC
 - You've added the new `PolyBag` options to IAD2
-- An instructor has approved your `PolyBag` CR